-Learn more about owners Dick and Bonnie, their oldest son Bryan and his wife Shannon, their youngest son Kyle and his wife Kayla, and the ranch’s newest crew members, Cody and Casie Helms below.
+Learn more about owners Dick and Bonnie, their oldest son Bryan and his wife Shannon, their youngest son Kyle and his wife Kayla, and his nephew Cody and his wife Casie below.
 The story of the crew also tells the story of the ranch, how it came to be and how it continues today.

 Dick & Bonnie Helms